Getting your Trinity Audio player ready...

 Maybe this is a GM’s guidebook, not a players’ guidebook.
 GM guides are typically more creative to help the GM with world-building.

 A ten-page table of contents came after the introduction, listing headers such as “Reconstructing Belief” and “Understanding Auracofts.”
-Now that one I recognized from The Lords of Omni—Auracofts were typically small personal objects, akin to something like a wand, which allowed magic players to focus and manifest their spell crafting.
+Now that one I recognized from The Lords of Omni—Auracofts were typically small personal objects, akin to something like a wand, which allowed magic players to focus and manifest their spellcrafting.

 Okay, excellent.
 This book is tied to my role-playing game.
 Whew.
 I can’t lie.
-Mrs. Nelson-Perkins’ allegation that I had a devil book got to me.
+Mrs. Nelson-Perkins’s allegation that I had a devil book got to me.
 No way in hell would I read an actual book about black magic.

 I continued: “Planes of Existence,” “The Awakening,” “Organizations, Races, and Entities,” “Gods of Your World”…